 We're both first generation farmers and don't really have a good explanation for how that became so, other than the immense joy we have when growing and eating really good food.
 It's our main motivation for doing what we do, growing vegetables we love to eat, picking and cooking fresh produce straight from the garden and sharing it with our friends and community through our CSA.

-Fuelled by the exciting prospect of starting our own venture, we moved to England and started the Market Garden on seed money from our original 12 CSA members, a few small wholesale orders and off-farm work.
+Fuelled by the exciting prospect of starting our own venture, we moved to England in November 2018 and started the Market Garden on seed money from our original 12 CSA members, a few small wholesale orders and off-farm work.

 In our 2nd season (2020) we grew throughout Spring's 'Hunger Gap' to fulfil the high demand during lockdown, and continued to grow a diverse variety of crops throughout the summer and autumn months for our ever-expanding 30 share CSA.
 We have been lucky enough to be joined by our community volunteers, who work with us in exchange for growing experience and their own membership to the CSA.
 Together we have cultivated a cornucopia of over 100 organic varieties, grown in a way that benefits our environment just as much as those eating them.